zaboople/essay/Software/ORMsFail.md

         conn.close();
     }

 That is a lot of boilerplate!
 Nowadays, however, this is (mostly) trivial to abstract away into a lambda.
-Historically, people would try to invent all sorts of aspect-oriented trickery with annotations and meta-stuff that seemed really clever but yet again went to bang-buck heck.
-The only hard part is convincing everyone to *stop* doing it the hard way.
+Historically, people would try to invent all sorts of aspect-oriented trickery with annotations and meta-stuff that seemed really clever, but yet again went to bang-buck heck.

 ## Conclusions

 What gets us in trouble:

-- Too much meta-programming, and thus too much of a learning curve to go with
+- Too much meta-programming, and thus too much complexity
 - Too much implicit behavior where explicit behavior would be sufficient, esp. with I/O
-- OOP elitism driving a desire to make programming more complicated than necessary
+- OOP elitism justifying a desire to make programming more complicated than necessary

 It *is* possible to build enhancements for a library like JDBC where repetitive programming could be eliminated, if we act conservatively.
 The key is to recognize that once you have a database driver, you'll be able to get the job done no matter what, and that predictable, straightforward behavior is more important than exotic features or trying to get everything written in the fewest possible lines.